BrendaCheyech/BrendaCheyech/README.md

 - 👋 Hi, I’m @BrendaCheyech
 - 👀 I’m interested in Data Analysis and Data Science
-- 🌱 I’m currently learning Python, Machine Learning and AI
+- 🌱 I’m currently learning SQL, Python, Machine Learning and AI
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me brendacheyechy@gmail.com